homeslashsean/-HOMELAB-Overview/README.md

 A cybersecurity and IT administration homelab running on a repurposed office PC, started July 4, 2026.
 Built as a hands-on environment for practicing defensive security and sysadmin skills, and as a portfolio piece.

-Full write-up with reasoning, hardware specs, and environment details: [Homelab-Proxmox-and-Pi-hole-Environment-Documentation-July-8th.pdf](Homelab-Proxmox-and-Pi-hole-Environment-Documentation-July-8th.pdf)
+Full write-up with reasoning, hardware specs, and environment details: [Homelab Proxmox and Pi-hole Environment Documentation July 8th.pdf](Homelab%20Proxmox%20and%20Pi-hole%20Environment%20Documentation%20July%208th.pdf)

 ## Why this project exists